Gong Wang

-Gong Wang is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Flowery Necked Tiger", he ranks 78th among the 108 Stars of Destiny and 42nd among the 72 Earthly Fiends.
+Gong Wang is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Flowery-necked Tiger", he ranks 78th among the 108 Heroes and 42nd among the 72 Earthly Fiends.

 Background

-Tattoed with the stripes of tiger on his body and a tiger's head on his neck, Gong Wang is nicknamed "Flowery Necked Tiger".
-A good fighter, he battles with a javelin which he would sometimes hurl to kill.
-He and Ding Desun are lieutenants of Zhang Qing, the garrison commandant of Dongchang (東昌府; in present-day Liaocheng, Shandong).
+Gong Wang is nicknamed "Flowery-necked Tiger" because he has tattoos of tiger's stripes on his body and a tattoo of a tiger's head on his neck.
+A skilled warrior, he specialises in using javelins.
+He and Ding Desun serve as the lieutenants of Zhang Qing, a military officer stationed in Dongchang Prefecture (東昌府; in present-day Liaocheng, Shandong).